labex-labs/labex-cheatsheets/docs/cheatsheets/en/git.md

   <BaseQuizOption value="D">Shows the commit history of feature-branch</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-b` flag creates a new branch, and `checkout` switches to it.
+    The <code>-b</code> flag creates a new branch, and <code>checkout</code> switches to it.
 This command combines both operations: creating the branch and immediately switching to it.
   </BaseQuizAnswer>
 </BaseQuiz>